sajeethphilip/DBNN_py/README.md

 - **Gaussian Model**: Uses multivariate normal distribution for feature pair modelling

 ### Adaptive Learning
 Based on "What is there in a training sample?"
-(2009 World Congress on Nature & Biologically Inspired Computing), the implementation includes smart sample selection with configurable parameters:
+(2009 World Congress on Nature & Biologically Inspired Computing), the implementation includes brilliant sample selection with configurable parameters:

 - `active_learning_tolerance`: Controls sample selection based on probability margins
   - Range: 1.0 to 99.0 (higher means more samples selected)